punker76/KeyboardNavigationHack/README.md

 # KeyboardNavigationHack

-Focus an element and shows the focus visual hack too!
+Focus an element and shows the focus visual style too!
 There is maybe a better solution for this, but I don't found it...

 **Don't try this @home!**